 - Free tuition for one college-level course at any two-year college in the state of Alabama

-Career Pathways, also offered through Adult Education, is designed to help Adult Education students obtain both their high school equivalency (GED or non-traditional high school diploma) and employment through linking academic preparation classes with occupational training.
+Mobilizing Alabama Pathways (MAP), also offered through Adult Education, is designed to help Adult Education students obtain both their high school equivalency (GED or non-traditional high school diploma) and employment through linking academic preparation classes with occupational training.
 Once students obtain their high school equivalency and occupational training, they receive assistance with resume preparation and job interview skills to aid them in their search for employment.
-All training programs approved through the Workforce Investment Opportunities Act (WIOA) are offered through the Career Pathways program.
+All training programs approved through the Workforce Investment Opportunities Act (WIOA) are offered through the MAP program.

-Ready to Work classes are offered throughout the year as open-enrollment.
-Alabama's Ready to Work provides a career pathway for individuals with limited education and employment experience.
-Ready to Work's workplace environment provides trainees the entry-level skills required for employment with most businesses and industries in Alabama.
+Alabama Career Essentials (ACE) classes are offered throughout the year as open-enrollment.
+ACE provides a career pathway for individuals with limited education and employment experience.
+ACE's workplace environment provides trainees the entry-level skills required for employment with most businesses and industries in Alabama.
 Training is provided at no cost to the students.